Lechatroger/microbit_BLE_services_nodes/README.md

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/ParamMicrobit_code.png)

 >To do:
->- Paste the ID of your Microbit into ParamMicrobit function
+>- Paste the ID of your Microbit into ParamMicrobit function.
->- Enable or Disable the bluetooth services
+>- Enable or Disable the bluetooth services.

 ### 3.3.3.
 Microbit

 >To do:
->- The same way you did for FindIDs and ParamMicrobit, upload the Microbit functions
+>- The same way you did for FindIDs and ParamMicrobit, upload the Microbit functions.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/Microbit.png)
 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/MicrobitOutputs.png)

+On the input of the Microbit function comes the output of the ParamMicrobit function.
+The outputs of the Microbit function are listed above in the right order.
+The outputs are the values of the bluetooth services.
+There is also an OnConnected event and an OnDisconnect event, the output of these events are not important.
+These should be used as triggers.

 ### 3.3.4.
 Auto Reconnect setup

+What if your microbit and Raspberry are communicating fine and you unplug the microbit?
+You might want that the Raspberry connects automatically to the microbit when is powered back.
+In this case the OnDisconnect event is usefull.

+>To do:
+>- Wire the OnDisconnect output to the intput of ParamMicrobit function as on figure below.

+When the microbit is disconnected it will trigger back the ParamMicrobit function and then the Microbit function, which will attempt to connect to the same microbit.
+The Microbit function will try to connect to the microbit until it is connected.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/AutoReconnect.png)

 ### 3.3.5.
 Multiple Microbit setup

+What if you want to uses more than one microbit on one Rasberry?
+Very easy, the only requirement is to have a delay between each microbit as shown on figure below.
+This delay prevents the Raspberry to attempt to connect to multiple microbits at the same time.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/MultipleMicrobit.png)